achhabra2/riftshare/faq.md

 A: RiftShare uses the Wails framework.
 Wails should support Linux by January 2022, so at that time I will evaluate distributing the app for Linux.

+UPDATE 04/20/22: Linux version is now available on FlatHub

 Q: Why am I getting security warnings on Windows?

 A: The security warning is because the code has not been signed on the Windows version.
 If there is enough demand, I will purchase a signing certificate to remove the warning.
 For now though there is nothing to worry about.